ash/raku-course/essentials/scalar-variables/declaring-a-variable/index.md

 {% include menu.html %}

-Variables cannot appear from nowhere, that’s why you have to announce it before its usage.
-Raku uses _declarators_ for this.
+Variables must be announced before you use them.
+Raku has special _declarators_ for this.
 To declare a variable, use `my` as shown below:

 ```raku
 my $name;
 ```

 Having that said, you introduced a new variable, which keeps no payload so far.
-But it is already known to the compiler, so it can identify it when it see the same name later in the program.
+But it is already known to the compiler to identify it when it sees the same name later in the program.

 ## More than one variable